pantheon-systems/documentation/source/content/guides/agcdn/03-agcdn-wafio.md

 Application-layer (OSI Layer 7) protection meets [OWASP guidelines](https://cheatsheetseries.owasp.org/cheatsheets/Denial_of_Service_Cheat_Sheet.html#general-categories-and-basic-controls).
 This protection simplifies event monitoring and mitigation without requiring changes that introduce latency.

 The AGCDN Web Application Firewall (**WAF**) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.
-It provide an additional layer of protection against some instances of common attack patterns like SQL Injection And Cross-Site Scripting (XSS).
+It provides a layer of protection against:

+* SQL Injection (SQLi)
+* Cross Site Request Forgery (CSRF)
+* Cross Site Scripting (XSS)
+* Remote and Local File Inclusion (RFI, LFI)
+* Remote Command Execution (RCE)
+* Session Fixation

 Teams should still follow [WordPress](https://learn.wordpress.org/tutorial/introduction-to-securely-developing-plugins/) and [Drupal security standards](https://www.drupal.org/docs/administering-a-drupal-site/security-in-drupal/writing-secure-code-for-drupal) to mitigate such threats at the application layer as well.

 ## Efficient Image Optimization at the Edge